celo-org/celo-monorepo/packages/docs/getting-started/running-a-validator-in-baklava.md

 celocli releasegold:authorize --contract $CELO_VALIDATOR_RG_ADDRESS --role validator --signature 0x$CELO_VALIDATOR_SIGNER_SIGNATURE --signer $CELO_VALIDATOR_SIGNER_ADDRESS
 ```

-{% hint style="info" %} The first time you authorize a validator signer for a ReleaseGold account the signer address is funded 1 cGLD to cover tx fees.
-Any subsequent validator signers you authorize will not be funded. {% endhint %}
+{% hint style="info" %} The first time you authorize a validator signer for a ReleaseGold account the signer address is funded 1 cGLD to cover transaction fees.
+Any subsequent signer keys you authorize will not be funded, and you will need to transfer a nominal amount of cGLD to them from other accounts. {% endhint %}

 Using the newly authorized Validator signer, register a validator on behalf of the registered Account: